In 2026, the cost of a fiber laser cutting machine typically falls into these ranges based on power and configuration:

 Which Laser Cutting Machine Is Best for Your Needs?

 The biggest deciding factor is material compatibility.
 You should choose a laser-cutting machine based on your specific material-cutting needs.
-Not all laser cutting systems support plastic or wood cutting, but they are still nice to have features.
+Not all laser cutting systems support plastic or wood cutting, but they are still nice-to-have features.

 CO2 laser cutter systems are designed to cut metal and non-metal options and are only incompatible with reflective metal surfaces like brass or copper.
 Neodymium laser cutters work best on metals and are compatible with some non-metal materials like ceramics and glass.